rbw/flask-journey/docs/index.rst

 .. module:: flask_journey

-The two core components of Journey, namely ``route`` and ``BlueprintBundle``, are not dependent of each other.
-However, there might be non-breaking code implemented in the future that enables the components integrate, either in a unidirectional or bidirectional way.
+The two core components of Journey, ``route`` and ``BlueprintBundle``, are not dependent on each other, however, there might be code added in the future that will enable them to integrate.

-This, and the fact that they operate in the same field, was the motivation for adding both to this extension.
+This, and the fact that they operate in the same field was the motivation for adding both to this extension.

 Installation
 ------------